vedph/cadmus-doc/migration/export/json-export.md

 - collecting source items to export.
 - apply loaded mappings to project data from each source object's property node to the designed target.

+This page is a practical guide for people who have to **write** these mappings.
+Rather than just describing each property in isolation, it walks through the exact algorithm the mapper follows, so that you can predict what a mapping will produce before running it, and quickly diagnose it when it does not produce what you expected.

 ## Configuration